ezengold/sudoku/README.md

-# Electron ShoppingList Desktop App
+# Electron Sudoku Desktop App

-This is a cross platform shoppinglist desktop application built on electron
+This is a cross platform Sudoku desktop application built on electron

 ### Version
 1.0.0